 “There will definitely be some changes to the business.
 The menu will have some changes and we've put in place some extra Covid-19 care so we are complying with all the health regulations.
 The restaurant will, however, remain as a Spanish kitchen style restaurant so you can expect all the same flavours that Bocados has become so well known for.”

 “We will essentially be starting from scratch again, it will still be Bocados but we’ll be taking the success and failures of the past into consideration.”

 "Overall I am feeling refreshed and positive about the future, whilst the last few months have been tough there were some positives, like being able to spend time with my wife and daughter, and just being at home with the family at dinner is something I’ve not had the opportunity to do much of since Bocados started."

 "Overall it just gave me the opportunity to appreciate life and what I have.”

 “I’ve been really lucky that I’ve had a lot of support from family and friends which has helped me get through these tough times and I am just so grateful for that.”

-XX will be the first day of trading for Bocados, a significant day not only the future history of Bocados but a little shining light for the Newcastle dining scene.
+Wednesday 22nd July will be the first day of trading for Bocados, an exciting day not only for the future history of Bocados but for the Newcastle dining scene.